Holistic Approaches to Chronic Kidney Disease

-Presumably, the term “chronic kidney failure” suggests that the kidneys have quit working and are, therefore, not making urine.
+Kidney disease (also referred to in medical terminology as renal disease) is a common finding in cats and dogs.
+Presumably, the term “chronic renal failure” suggests that the kidneys have quit working and are, therefore, not making urine.

 However, by definition, kidney failure is the inability of the kidneys to remove waste products from the blood.
 This definition can occasionally